-PEI Energy Blueprint
+PEI Energy Strategy

-We have already surpassed some of the projections outlined in the 2016/2017 strategy, like our peak energy use.
-The prices of renewable alternatives have decreased and their accessibility has increased.
+PEI has already surpassed some of the projections outlined in the 2016/2017 strategy, like peak energy use.
+The prices of renewable alternatives have decreased, and their accessibility has increased.
 Emerging technologies, like storage, have started to become feasible options for utilization in our energy system.
+There is an increased interest in resiliency, reliability and security in our energy system from the increasing number of major storms and other issues related to climate change as well as the volatile price of petroleum products.

 Frequently asked questions on energy